-Types of recycling Specific activity Mechanical recycling ✓ Recycling.✓ Finished products.✓ Semi-finished products.
+Types of recycling Specific activity Mechanical recycling ✓ Recycling. ✓ Finished products. ✓ Semi-finished products.
 Chemical recycling ✓ Chemical feedstocks (monomers or other chemicals, gaseous, liquid, or solid).

-- Mechanical recycling: a physical-mechanical process by which household, industrial, commercial, official, and agricultural waste is recovered, allowing it to be used to produce new products. - Chemical recycling: chemical process in which waste is converted into its original components, allowing it to become a quality feedstock for the re-production of such material.
+- Mechanical recycling: physical-mechanical process that adds value household, industrial, commercial, official, and agricultural waste, allowing it to be used to produce new products. - Chemical recycling: chemical process in which materials is converted into its original components, allowing it to be transformed into a quality raw material for the reproduction of that materials.

-4.3 Types of materials applicable for PCEM
+4.3 Types of materials applicable for projects

-Any type of material can be eligible for CEC generation as long as it applies a methodology approved by the programme and is classified within the activities defined by the programme.
-In this version of the protocol, specific reference will be made to plastic materials, but any project may request the inclusion of a material:
+Any type of material can be eligible for Circular Credits generation as long as it applies a methodology approved by the programme and is classified within the activities defined by the programme.
+In this version of the protocol, specific reference will be made to plastic materials, but any project may request the inclusion of a material.